Aish-p/Data_Streaming/README.md

-_This is project 2 of Udacity's Data Streaming Nanodegree program | Completed in September 2020_

 # Data Streaming Project - Spark Structured Streaming

 The goal is to build a simple Apache Kafka - Spark streaming pipeline.